DOCSINSTALLATION

 • SSW.EagleEye.Portal App Registration: Select the Portal app registration and enter the client secret

-Note: If you don't have existing app registrations, you can create them during deployment or refer to the App Registration Creation Guide section below for detailed instructions.
+Note: If you don't have existing app registrations, you can create them during deployment.
+Refer to the App Registration Creation Guide section below.

 • Database Pricing Tier: Select appropriate tier (Basic, S0, S1, S2)